-Ben & Jerry’s is now one of the most famous ice cream and frozen yoghurt producers on the planet.
+Ben & Jerry’s is now one of the most famous ice cream and frozen yogurt producers on the planet.
 However, did you know that they were almost bagel aficionados instead?
 Believe it or not, the founders switched to making ice cream instead as it was much more budget-friendly.
 How different things might have been!

-The oldest theme park in the world which still open belongs to Klampenborg in Denmark.
-While many people will have heard of Legoland as one of the top resorts in the country, it’s actually Bakken which remains the leading amusement park in terms of age.
+The oldest theme park in the world which is still open belongs to Klampenborg in Denmark.
+While many people will have heard of Legoland as one of the top resorts in the country, it’s Bakken which remains the leading amusement park in terms of age.
 It’s been a part of the landscape since 1583 – and it still has more than 150 different rides and leisure attractions for visitors to enjoy.

 Lisbon’s Bertrand Bookstore, which you’ll find in the heart of Portugal’s capital, holds a very interesting record.
 It’s thought to be the oldest book shop in the world – it’s been a part of the landscape since 1732.
 However, it’s now part of a larger chain.
 Still, it’s great to see that it’s still going strong almost 300 years on!